-(c) All lots fronting collector roads with a front boundary of 14m or greater in width must construct a vehicle crossing in general accordance with the Collector Road Type C details (4.8m at boundary and 4.8m at kerb) as shown on Woods drawing P24-128-00-2072-RD referenced in Condition 1 unless approval from Council and/or Auckland Transport is obtained to permit deviation from this design.
+(c) All lots fronting collector roads with a front boundary of 14m or greater in width must construct a vehicle crossing in general accordance with the Collector Road Type C details (4.8m at boundary and 4.8m at kerb) as shown on Woods drawing P24-128-00-2072-RD Rev 1, dated Feb 2025 unless approval from Council and/or Auckland Transport is obtained to permit deviation from this design.

-126. Site-Wide Driveway Gradients - All Residential Lots and Superlots
+123. Site-Wide Driveway Gradients - All Residential Lots and Superlots

 Land use consent approval has been approved under Auckland Unitary Plan Rule E27.4.1(A2) to infringe E27.6.4.4(3) relating to driveway gradients that exceed the maximum gradients for safety platforms of 1 in 20 for the first 4m length.
-All private driveways for standalone residential dwellings on single house lots that grade up from the road boundary must be designed and constructed to have a maximum 12.5% grade as shown on Woods drawing P24-128-00-2075-RD referenced in Condition 1 unless approval from Council and/or Auckland Transport is obtained to deviate from this design.
+All private driveways for standalone residential dwellings on single house lots that grade up from the road boundary must be designed and constructed to have a maximum 12.5% grade as shown on P24-128-00-2075-RD rev 1, dated February 2025 unless approval from Council and/or Auckland Transport is obtained to deviate from this design.
 The crossfall gradient of non-standard vehicle accesses for which a blanket consent has been approved must not exceed 2%.